 Get your household in order following your move

 - Getting your mail: Be sure you’ve notified the U.S. Postal Service of your new address and have set up a mail forwarder.
-You can do this online at their website.

 - Square away your insurance: Notify your auto insurance company, your life insurance company and your health insurance company you have moved.
 You probably already have your homeowner’s insurance taken care of, but double check that to and be sure you’re covered against perils such as hurricanes and earthquakes (In 1886 the Charleston area experienced a large earthquake and there are very small, slight tremors from time to time, even now.
 For a detailed list of earth motion in South Carolina, consult the USC Seismology page.)